openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This section defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.

   * `display`: OPTIONAL.
-An array of objects, where each object contains the display properties of the `credential_type` for a certain language.
+An array of objects, where each object contains the display properties of the supported credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
-Note that the display name of the `credential_type` is obtained from `display.name` and individual claim names from `claims.display.name` values.
+Note that the display name of the supported credential is obtained from `display.name` and individual claim names from `claims.display.name` values.
    * `name`: REQUIRED.
 String value of a display name for the `credential_type`.
    * `locale`: OPTIONAL.
 String value that identifies the language of this display object represented as language tag values defined in BCP47 [@!RFC5646].
 Multiple `display` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.
   * `logo`: OPTIONAL.
 A JSON object with information about the logo of the `credential_type` with a following non-exhaustive list of parameters that MAY be included: